hilbix/suid/README.md

 Return values:

-- 126 for suid failure (compare: bash -c /dev/null)
+- 126 for failure or usage (compare: bash -c /dev/null)
 - 127 for command not found (compare: bash -c /notfound)